stefanache/w10-anaconda-3-install-on-i5/README.md

    is finished.

-3) Finally, click on this file Anaconda3...-x86_64.exe from c:Downloads directory to start the your installer.
+3) Finally, click on this file Anaconda3...-x86_64.exe from c:\Downloads directory to start the your installer.
-   Accept all and then click 'Next' to 'Finish' the installment.
+   Accept all and then click 'Next' to 'Finish' the installation.
    Please Not modify anythink option!
    Normally the directory which contain entire Anaconda3 64 bits will be :

       C:\Users\{your username}\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Anaconda3 (64-bit)

 The Anaconda3 have two main components: